Chicago

 Visit a Jazz Club

-Chicago is home to one of the richest jazz scenes in the country and is also the birthplace of many legendary jazz musicians.
-Jazz is embedded deep into the culture of the city.
-Your trip to the Windy city will be incomplete without a visit to a jazz club.
+The Windy City is home to one of the richest jazz scenes in the country and is also the birthplace of many legendary jazz musicians.
+Jazz is embedded deeply into the culture of the city.
+One of the most enriching experiences and things to do in Chicago during your trip should definitely include a visit to a jazz club.

 Just a short walk from the Magnificent Mile is Andy’s Jazz Club and Restaurant.
 It is an ideal place for dinner with jazz or for a date night.
 Andy’s is conveniently located within walking distance from many hotels in the area.
 Reservations are required and there is a $15 cover charge which is good for one show only.